philipforget/recipes/pizza/artisin-sourdough-pizza.md

 - 1tsp fresh or dry thyme
 - 1/2 of a 28oz Can San Marzano tomatoes, blended smooth in a blender
 - 4 Garlic Cloves
+- 1tsp salt (adjust to taste), pepper

 **Instructions:**

 1. Crush your garlic cloves and discard the paper skin.
 No need to chop the garlic further
 2. Combine all ingredients and either bake in an oven safe container at 350º or simmer on your stovetop for 30-45 minutes.

+### Pasta Sauce

+This is a very simple and standard recipe scaled down to use the other half of the can of tomatoes from the pizza sauce recipe above.

+- 1 small onion, skin removed, cut in half
+- 1/2 of a 28oz Can San Marzano tomatoes, blended smooth in a blender
+- 2Tbsp butter
+- 1tsp salt (adjust to taste)

+**Instructions:**

+1. Combine ingredients in a sauce pan and cover with a lid
+2. Bring to a simmer for 1 hour

 ### Pesto Sauce